 Live-in care is the safest form of care for the elderly

 When the Coronavirus crisis first hit the UK, the greatest fear was that it would overwhelm the NHS and that hospitals would face collapse.
-Thankfully, the Government’s swift and concerted response meant that fear was not realised.
 However, it is now clear that Coronavirus has had a significant impact on the countries care homes instead.
-New data from the Office for National Statistics shows that the number of deaths recorded in care homes in England and Wales this year is more than double the average from previous years.
+Data from the Office for National Statistics shows that the number of deaths recorded in care homes in England and Wales this year is more than double the average from previous years.
 This is a national tragedy and many families up and down the country are grieving for loved ones.

 According to a survey of a representative sample of 2,475 British adults conducted by Independent Public Policy Research (IPPR), supported by the charity Independent Age the number of people who say they are likely to seek residential care for a relative as a result of Coronavirus has dropped significantly.
 Around a third (31%) of people said they were now less likely to want to put their relative into a care home.
 This share increased a further 40% for people over the age of 65, when asked whether they would be more or less likely to seek residential care for themselves.

 It can be a very worrying and upsetting time for families when faced with the realisation that a loved one or family member needs long term care and support.
 As we now face the challenges presented by the prevalence of Coronavirus in our communities, families are facing increasing levels of anxiety and are worried about organising care for a loved one.
 How can I get the safest care for my loved one?
 Where is the best place for them to receive care?
 What happens if they need around the clock care?
 What happens if my loved one gets Coronavirus?

 These are just some of the questions we know families in this situation are asking themselves as they attempt to make the right decision during this unprecedented time.